 Washers and dryers are available in each residence hall and suburb community.
 Do not leave your laundry unattended for an extended period of time.
 All washers and dryers are free for students to use in all residence halls and apartments.
 Please remove clothing from the laundry room immediately so that other residents may utilize the machines.
-Laundry left longer than 24 hours will be placed in a designated basket.
-On the last Friday of each month, contents in the bin will be removed and donated.
+On the last Friday of each month, unclaimed items/clothes will be removed from the laundry room and donated.

 In an effort to conserve natural resources, the university strongly encourages students to wait and do full loads of laundry.
-Please carefully follow all instructions for use of the energy efficient machines.
+Please carefully follow all instructions for the use of the energy efficient machines.